 1. PATIENTFI SERVICES AND FEES

-In exchange for the Provider’s agreement to the terms of this Master Provider Agreement and payment of amounts required hereunder, including the Program Fee described herein, PatientFi hereby grants, and the Provider hereby accepts, a non-transferable, non-exclusive license (without right to sublicense), to use the System for the sole and limited purpose of extending credit terms or financing to its patients as set forth in this Master Provider Agreement and will provide the services described in this Section according to the terms and conditions of this Master Provider Agreement (the "Service" or the “Services”).
+In exchange for the Provider’s agreement to the terms of this Master Provider Agreement and payment of amounts required hereunder, including the Program Fee described herein, PatientFi (or the named Affiliate set forth in an Addendum) hereby grants, and the Provider hereby accepts, a non-transferable, non-exclusive license (without right to sublicense), to use the System for the sole and limited purpose of extending credit terms or financing to its patients as set forth in this Master Provider Agreement and will provide the services described in this Section or in a separate Addendum according to the terms and conditions of this Master Provider Agreement (the "Service" or the “Services”).
 The Provider understands and agrees that the terms of this Master Provider Agreement, including the Services and fees required by the then current Program Fee and all documents incorporated by reference herein, may be amended from time to time in accordance with Section 33 of this Master Provider Agreement.
 PatientFi retains the right to materially redesign, modify, update or upgrade the organization, navigation, structure, branding, features, functionality and look and feel of the System at any time without prior notice.
 PatientFi also retains sole control over the Credit Products offered through the System.

 (a) Onboarding services.
 Pursuant to the terms herein, PatientFi shall: